textpattern/textpattern.github.io/brand/user-docs-guide.md

 The Write panel.
 {:.example}

 In this common-use example, the string is a proper adjective (i.e., a name being used as a adjective), which is always capitalized.
-The word 'panel’, a subject noun, is not part of the string; rather, it provides the general *what* and *where* context of 'Write’.
+The word 'panel', a subject noun, is not part of the string; rather, it provides the general *what* and *where* context of 'Write'.

 Another example, albeit exaggerated, with all kinds of *what* and *where* context:

-Under the Presentation section of the back-end’s main navigation are five presentation panel links: Themes, Sections, Pages, Forms, and Styles.
+Under the Presentation section of the back-end's main navigation are five presentation panel links: Themes, Sections, Pages, Forms, and Styles.
 {:.example}

 In this example we have six single-word strings being named, easily identified by their capitalization.
-'Presentation’ (a link label) is used as another proper adjective; in this case, modifying ’section’, a part of the main navigation.
-But the second instance of the word, 'presentation’, is just a regular adjective modifying 'panel links’.
+'Presentation' (a link label) is used as another proper adjective; in this case, modifying 'section', a part of the main navigation.
+But the second instance of the word, 'presentation', is just a regular adjective modifying 'panel links'.
 No capitalization is necessary there.
 And no specific presentation panel exists, anyway, so capitalizing it would be confusing.
 The remaining five strings are used as proper nouns of link labels.

 Note that panel names and headers under the Presentation section of the back end are different from the names of templates created in those respective panels.
 The latter is dealt with in [Presentation template names](#presentation-template-names).

 #### Multiple-words, no terminal punctuation

 Headers and labels also exist as multiple-word strings lacking terminal punctuation.
-But because of the sentence-case capitalization on interface strings, we can’t rely on capitalization alone to distinguish the entire string from regular text.
+But because of the sentence-case capitalization on interface strings, we can't rely on capitalization alone to distinguish the entire string from regular text.
 To account for this, `**strong**` formatting is used, for example:

 The **Date format** setting.
 {:.example}